ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 That example doesn’t work out of the box.
 As you can see, it’s configured to talk to a WebSocket server which is available under `ws://127.0.0.1:1234` (WebSocket protocol, your local IP and port 1234).
 You need to set this up, too.

-To make the server part as easy as possible, we provide you with an opinionated server package, called [hocuspocus](http://github.com/ueberdosis/hocuspocus).
+To make the server part as easy as possible, we provide you with an opinionated server package, called hocuspocus (NOT PUBLISHED YET).
 Create a new project, and install the hocuspocus server as a dependency:

 ```bash
 # with npm